Urban & Regional Planning

 The overall vision/mission of the SPDC Urban and Regional Planning (URP) program is to create a sustainable built and natural environment that enriches communities through leadership, entrepreneurial creativity, social responsibility and environmentally sustainable planning and policy.
 Toward that end, the URP program strives to offer exemplary teaching in the programs offered, relevant and timely research, and foster a sense of community among faculty, students, alumni, staff and other stakeholders.
 More information about the URP program’s goals, objectives and measures is available in the URP Strategic Plan (2014 BSURP and 2014 MURP).
 The URP is part of the MSU College of Social Science.

 Established in 1946, the Urban and Regional Planning program is accredited by the Planning Accreditation Board (PAB) since 1987.
-It offers a Bachelor of Urban and Regional Planning; a Master of Urban and Regional planning; a MURP/JD dual degree; and a Master of International Planning Studies.
+It offers a Bachelor of Urban and Regional Planning; a Master of Urban and Regional planning, and a MURP/JD dual degree.

 For information about the PAB, the accreditation process, and more, visit the PAB website.
 Summary information about student achievement, tuition, financial aid, AICP and placement is available in our Measures of Student Achievement and Public Information Report.